Summary IconKey Takeaways

 Does either tool support Change Data Capture (CDC)?

-Which out of the following is easier to learn, Glue or ADF?
+Which tool is easier to learn: AWS Glue or Azure Data Factory?

 Neha has extensive experience in freelance consulting, encompassing strategic thinking, integrated marketing, and customer acquisition.
 She has driven growth for startups and established brands through comprehensive marketing communications, and digital strategies.
 She loves to share the knowledge acquired through her hand-on exposure with B2B SaaS products for more than a decade by creating impactful content.